indyplanets/appcenter-documentation/admin-guide/viewing-logs.md

 #### Filtering System Logs

+You can filter System Logs as follows:
-**Tip**: You can view all the logs in one segment and filter the logs in the other segment.
+* View all the logs in one segment and filter the logs in the other segment
+* Filter logs in both segments

 1. In each segment of the toolbar, click the desired filter.
 2. To clear the filters, do the following: